What kind of movies are your favorite?

 As a viewer as soon as the girl enters that room, you know the stuff is going to go down and it does in some scary as hell fashion.

-It is in our list not because it has the best plot or the characters you would attach yourself to sequels at a time, even though Annabelle has made sequels.
+This movie is in our list not because it has the best plot or the characters you would attach yourself to sequels at a time, even though Annabelle has made sequels.

 It is the best horror movie involving a doll.